ptheopo/supstream/README.md

 Prefer to use the docker container for the moment, it can take a few hours because it compiles all the Gstreamer sources from their sources.
 Currently, the project is under development.
 To better understand the interest of this project, you can take a look at the _samples_ directory from this repository.
-A trello is available at the address: https://trello.com/b/gAa0tKvO/supstream, it contains all the current tasks, i.e. those under development.
+A [Trello](https://trello.com/b/gAa0tKvO/supstream) is available, it contains all the current tasks, i.e. those under development.

+Prefer to use the [ouzb64ty/supstream-deploy](https://gitlab.com/ouzb64ty/supstream-deploy) repository for a simple docker installation.

 # 🇫🇷 Installation (in french)